goldenplanetdk/jquery-plugins/crud-dropdown-input/README.md

 	},

     // Key name for the data in ajaxCreate request payload
-    // The request will contain `{newItem: 'Title'}`
+    // The request will contain `{value: 'Title'}`
-	ajaxCreateRequestDataKey: 'newItem',
+	ajaxCreateRequestDataKey: 'value',

     // Additional data that will be added to the request payload
     // that by default will contain only the item's id, e.g. `{id: 5}`